Amazon Kindle Paperwhite review - Still the Best Buy

 In addition, there’s integration for Goodreads, which is a social network centred around reading, discussing and recommending books.
 You can see others libraries, their book review and what they’re reading now.
 Not for everyone but a nice touch if you’re keen to find others who share your passion for niche genres.

-KINDLE FAMILY SHARING AND LENDING LIBRARY
+KINDLE FAMILY LIBRARY AND LENDING LIBRARY

 Furthermore if you're an Amazon Prime member you know get access to a lending library of 600,000 titles, which you can borrow at a rate of one per month, and keep until you finish them.
 Head over to Amazon Kindle Lending Library for more details.